 During a grisly battle with sinister shape-shifting shadow Aku, this steely samurai prince was unstuck in time and plunged into a surreal, dystopian future.
 Armed with nothing but his trusty blade and fierce determination, Jack was like a time-trotting, kimono-clad Clint Eastwood, and remains one of the most fearless animated heroes around.

 Unbearably sunny disposition notwithstanding (but seriously, this guy’s colder than the stone he once slumbered in) the millennia-old leader of the Manhattan Clan is one of New York City’s premiere protectors, and that’s coming from a city that includes pretty much every big-screen badass to date.

-Much like Leela above, super-spy Lana Kane’s inimitable abilities both on and off the battlefield are admittedly amplified by being one of the only competent agents in her crew — in this case, the International Secret Intelligence Service.
-The straight man to goofy golden boy (and begrudging ex-beau) Sterling Archer, Lana’s quick to quip and even quicker to spray any enemies in her path with her twin Tec-9s.
-Just do yourself a favor and don’t bring up her freakishly huge hands.
+Much like Leela above, super-spy Archer’s inimitable abilities exist both on and off the battlefield in this case, the International Secret Intelligence Service.
+The goofy guy to straight man (and begrudging ex-beau) Lana, Archer’s quick to quip and even quicker to spray any enemies in his path.